jst-build/jst/doc/concepts/symlinks.md

 As this process acts directly at the repository level, the resulting roots remain cacheable and their trees accessible in constant time.
-Moreover, to increase the chances of cache hits in `just-mr`, not only the resulting resolved trees are stored, but also the original, unresolved ones.
+Moreover, to increase the chances of cache hits in `jst`, not only the resulting resolved trees are stored, but also the original, unresolved ones.